Roast Duck with Orange-Rosemary Sauce

 - The meat doesn’t dry out – even near the ends of the drumsticks.

 - Everyone’s oven is different, so if you find that you’re getting too much browning on some areas of the skin, shield them with foil.
-Be sure to rotate your pan in the oven too.

 - Coat your racks very thoroughly with nonstick spray to make turning the duck over as easy as possible.
 If you can, re-coat the rack every time you turn the duck.
 You don’t want to have any of that lovely, crispy skin stick to the rack!